shaoqiangzhang/SCENA/README.md

 ```

 *##__Note3__: K is the number of K-nearest neighbors; T is the number of matrix iterations, X1~X5 are top number of selected features.*
+*For a big dataset(number of cells>1000), if you just need an acceptable result quickly, you can set the number of iterations T to be small (e.g. T=20).*

 Alternatively, if your computer supports GPU computing, you can do clustering in parallel with CPU+GPU as follows.